USTC-IP-Lab/USTC_lab/content/en/authors/XuWang/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Master Students
+- Ph.D.
+Students
 ---

 Hello!
 This is Xu Wang(王旭).
-I am a Master Studentst at  the School of Cyberspace Security, University of  Science and Technology of China (USTC).
+I am a PhD Studentst at  the School of Cyberspace Security, University of  Science and Technology of China (USTC).

 I am fortunate to be advised by [Prof. Yan Chen](https://chenyanustc.github.io/).
 My research interest lies in Indoor Intrusion Detection and Wireless Sensing.